 - Pharmaceutical companies – toothpaste, cosmetics, prescription and over-the-counter drugs

 Every day, millions of consumers choose products that have been through a filter, sieve or strainer.
-Chocolate must be quality inspected at every transition point to prevent contamination.
+Chocolate must be quality inspected at every transition point to best prevent contamination.
 Cereal manufacturers want to remove oversized and undersized pieces for a more consistent product while high quality citrus juice requires separating the pulp, seeds and peel membrane.

 Sifting for the perfect pill